PUBLISHED BY Paula

 “The total rise and fall of the entire path is 35,000 feet – greater than Everest.
 25 years ago, there were more than 500 stiles to cross, now there are only around 30.
 It is also part of the 870-mile Wales Coast Path.
 There are over 80 beaches along the Pembrokeshire Coast Path, with over 50 bathing quality beaches, many of them award-winning.
 You can see stunning wildflowers from April to June, watch sea bird colonies in spring or spot seal pups, under gorgeous September skies.”

 We asked the team at Pembrokeshire Coast National Park Authority to tell us why people should opt to walk part of this path during their next holiday: “As well as offering a 10-15 day challenge for experienced hikers who wish to walk it from end to end, the Pembrokeshire Coast Path National Trail can also be enjoyed in shorter sections, accessible to people of all ages and abilities, with the small coastal villages strung out along its length offering welcome breaks and added enjoyment.”

-“Many sections of the coast path link up with the wider network of inland paths to form circular routes, 200 of which are available to download online .
+“Many sections of the coast path link up with the wider network of inland paths to form circular routes.
 This coast path is served by a network of coastal buses, too, which help you enjoy the National Trail without the need for a car.”

 Walking the entirety of a long-distance trail is a huge achievement, but it’s not for everyone.
 The team at Great Little Breaks have taken on the challenge of walking 1,000 miles in a year, which could be broken down to just 2.74 miles a day.
 Walking trails this way can be a great way of achieving your hiking goals, or just getting closer to nature.
 However many miles you decide to cover on these spectacular National Trails, take in the scenery and just enjoy it!